New Zealand's suicide and bullying shame; calls for Government to target the schoolyard

 He said youth suicide was a complex issue, largely being driven by a change in society including social media, and that bullying was one of many factors involved.

-"The bulk of children who commit suicide have got deficient emotional social control ... or drugs and alcohol have impaired them, and there's a trigger that they can't deal with due to their lack of emotional control."
+"The bulk of children who [die by] suicide have got deficient emotional social control ... or drugs and alcohol have impaired them, and there's a trigger that they can't deal with due to their lack of emotional control."

 Social-media peer pressure could also be a catalyst.